- US Online Poker

-In February, DraftKings Sportsbook announced a market-access deal with Caesars, paving its path into the PA online sports betting.
+In February, DraftKings Sportsbook announced a market-access deal with Caesars, though it does not yet have a path into PA online sports betting.
 Operators may only deploy one online sports betting skin apiece.

 Penn National owns both of these casinos as of early 2018.
 Expectations of a Scientific Games partnership did not materialize, as the group revealed a deal with IGT in September.
 It will use the Hollywood brand for both interactive gaming and sports betting, the latter under a partnership with William Hill.

 Mohegan Sun, best known for its brick-and-mortar casino in Connecticut, already has a foothold for online gambling in New Jersey.
 It runs online casino games under the license of Resorts AC; those casino games are powered by NYX.

 Mohegan Sun in PA also runs its social casino via Scientific Games’ platform.
 Given that Scientific Games acquired NYX, that makes this partnership almost a given for PA.

 In NJ, Mohegan operates alongside Resorts’ online poker operator, PokerStars.
 And the operator has hosted PokerStars live events in the past.
 At this point, though, it looks like PokerStars has a different partner lined up in PA.